Marking the Māori New Year

 Our tūpuna (ancestors) would look to Matariki for help with their harvesting.
 When Matariki disappeared in April/May, it was time to preserve crops for the winter season.
 When it re-appeared in June/July, tūpuna would read the stars to predict the upcoming season.
 Clear and bright stars promised a warm and abundant winter while hazy stars warned of a bleak winter.

 Because Māori follow the Māori lunar calendar, not the Gregorian calendar, the dates for Matariki change every year.
-In 2025, we celebrate Matariki from 19 to 22 June, with a national public holiday on 20 June.
+In 2026, we celebrate Matariki from 9 to 11 July, with a national public holiday on 10 July.

 Te Wānanga o Aotearoa is New Zealand’s largest provider of mātauranga Māori education, offering courses from certificate to Masters level in business, education, social work, toi (arts), te reo and tikanga Māori.
 Many of our courses have no fees and offer evening classes to suit busy lifestyles.